 The Directors have prepared cash flow projections which show that the Group has a reasonable expectation of maintaining sufficient working capital to enable the Group to meet its liabilities as they fall due for the foreseeable future, being a period of not less than 12 months from the date of approval of this report.
+A key assumption supporting these projections is a signed undertaking from the principal shareholder to financially support the business for the period to 30 April 2026.

-The Group is in a net liability position of $\pounds 28,341,309$ (2022: net liability position of $\pounds 17,767,056$ restated).
-The net liability is largely attributable to the historic amortisation and impairment of goodwill, cumulative interest cost on third party borrowings and the high element of non-recurring costs in the four financial years ending 31 December 2023.
-The Group continues to generate a positive EBITDA and the Directors are confident in the ability to grow the business in both the data insights and cloud industry segments particularly.
+The Group is in a net current liability position of £2,127,350 (2023: £37,057,430) of which £233,576 is due to a related party (2023: £235,110).
+The Group is in a net liability position of £38,190,247 (2023: net liability position of £28,341,309).
+The net liability is largely attributable to the historic amortisation and impairment of goodwill, cumulative interest cost on third-party borrowings and the high element of non-recurring costs in the five financial years ending 31 December 2024.
+The Directors are confident in the ability to grow the business in both the data insights and cloud industry segments particularly.